David White (actor)

 Career

 White appeared on numerous television series in the 1950s and 1960s, including One Step Beyond, where he played a police officer.
 He made two guest appearances on the CBS courtroom drama Perry Mason.
 In 1960, he played Henry De Garmo in "The Case of the Madcap Modiste" and in 1963, he played newspaper editor Victor Kendall in "The Case of the Witless Witness".
-He also appeared in Peter Gunn, Mr. Lucky, The Untouchables, The Fugitive, Mission: Impossible, My Three Sons, Father Knows Best , Bonanza, Have Gun – Will Travel, My Favorite Martian, and Dick Tracy.
+He also appeared in Peter Gunn, Mr. Lucky, The Untouchables, The Fugitive, Mission: Impossible, My Three Sons, Father Knows Best , The Six Million Dollar Man, Bonanza, Have Gun – Will Travel, My Favorite Martian, and Dick Tracy.
 He appeared in two episodes of The Twilight Zone: "I Sing the Body Electric" and "A World of Difference."
 Also in 1963, he appeared on Alfred Hitchcock Presents as Detective Burr in "An Out for Oscar", and as Lance Hawthorn in "The Dark Pool".
 Though primarily known for television work, White had several memorable supporting feature -film roles, including portraying a sleazy columnist in Sweet Smell of Success (1957), The Apartment (1960), in which he played a philandering executive, and Sunrise at Campobello (also 1960)[2] and The Lawbreakers (1961).

 In 1964, White was cast as sycophantic advertising executive Larry Tate on Bewitched, a role he played for the show's entire run (1964–1972).
 The character is president of the McMann & Tate advertising agency, workplace of Dick York's (and later Dick Sargent's) Darrin Stephens character.
 Many of the show's episodes revolved around Tate's attempts to land lucrative advertising accounts.
 This is the role for which he would become best-known both during his life and posthumously.
 Larry Tate's baby boy Jonathan was named after White's son.
 White also directed one season-six episode of Bewitched, "Sam’s Double Mother Trouble".